Another major acquisition agreement has surfaced involving a private investment firm and a major building product distributor.

 Upon completion of the transaction, FBM will become a privately held company.

 Based in Santa Ana, Calif., FBM employs more than 3,400 employees and operates more than 170 branches across the United States and Canada.
-The company distributes wallboard, suspended ceiling systems, metal framing, and complementary and other products throughout North America.
+The company distributes wallboard, suspended ceiling systems, metal framing, and complementary products throughout North America.

 Earlier this month, FBM reported that third quarter sales fell 7.7% to $521.3 million from third quarter 2019 sales of $565 million.
 Sales for the full fiscal year 2019 increased 5.4% to $2.15 billion from 2018 sales of $2.04 billion.